Melodifestivalen: Heats and Second Chance

 In 2007, the Second Chance round became a full heat, taking place in a venue comparable in size to those hosting the others.
-The expanded Second Chance takes place on a Saturday night, adding an extra week to the event's timetable.
+The expanded Second Chance took place on a Saturday night, adding an extra week to the event's timetable.
 The format of voting also changed with the introduction of a knock-out system.
-The system pairs the eight songs off against each other, then narrows them down to four before pairing them off again.
-The winners of the two-second round pairings go through to the final.
-The two finalists do not reprise their songs at the end of the programme.
+The original format paired the eight songs off against each other in duels, narrowing them down to four before pairing them off again.
+The winners of the second knock-out then went through to the final.
+The two finalists did not reprise their songs at the end of the programme.

 In 2015, the system was changed again.
-The eight songs are divided into four duels, with one song from each duel qualifying into the final, bringing the number of finalists to 12.
+The second knock-out round was scrapped, meaning that the winners of initial duels qualified to the final instead of advancing to the second knock-out, and the number of finalists increased to 12.

 In 2022, several changes were made to the overall format.
 The Second Chance round was reformatted into a semi-final (semifinal), where the eight songs are placed into two groups, with the top two from each group proceeding to the final.
-In 2023, the format of the semi-final was changed, with the top four of the eight songs all proceeding to the final, similar to the preceding heats.
+In 2023, the format of the semi-final was changed again, with the top four of the eight songs all proceeding to the final, similar to the preceding heats.

-In 2024, the semi-final is scrapped as a separate show.
-Instead, the third and fourth-placed songs from each heat are placed into a final qualification round at the end of the newly added fifth heat, with the top two songs proceeding to the final.
+In 2024, the semi-final was scrapped as a separate heat.
+Instead, the third and fourth-placed songs from each heat were placed into a final qualification (finalkvalet) run-off vote round at the end of the newly-added fifth heat, with the top two songs proceeding to the final.